2019 Grant Recipient – Zin-Juan Klaft

 Voices of LGS and Natural History

-The LGS Foundation is harnessing the power of the patient family community to ensure that research, care, support services, education, and awareness of LGS are relevant for those living with LGS and their loved ones.
-Learn About LGS from those…
+Learn about Lennox-Gastaut Syndrome from those who know it best, the LGS Patient-Family Community.
+The LGS Foundation is harnessing the power of the patient-family community to ensure that research, care, support services, education, and awareness of LGS are relevant for…

 More